-Essential to successful organization of Akademy is a strong local team with enough hands and time to take care of all the bits and pieces of organizing such a big international event.
+Essential to successful organization of Akademy is a strong, reliable local team with enough hands and time to take care of all the bits and pieces of organizing such a big international event.
+The core local team should consist of 2 to 5 people with one main organizer who can act as the main contact.
+It is advisable to have a small organizing team for the whole preparation of the conference, and not to do it alone!
 The KDE community is nice to get along with, but it is a very energetic community, and there are tons of little details, which have to be taken care of.
 So prepare for some sleep deprivation.

 The organizer (or core local team) acts as the main contact for the meeting preparations.
 He or she must be available to other parties that are helping in the preparations or provide services.
 He or she must be prepared to be an almost full-time meeting coordinator especially in the last couple of weeks before the actual conference, and also some time after the event.
 From experience, the organizer can expect to work 5-10 hours/week on preparations in the first few months and 10-15 hours in the weeks leading up to the event.
 You will need to be able to round up local supporters from e.g. Linux User Groups.
-It is advisable to have a small organising team for the whole preparation of the conference, and not to do it alone.

-KDE e.V. will assist with procedures, advice and organization (e.g. managing the travel grants and sponsor acquisition).
+KDE e.V. will assist with procedures, advice and organization (e.g. general project management, managing the travel grants and sponsor acquisition).
 It is absolutely mandatory that the conference is supported by local activists (like a LUG or similar) for registration, network administration, security, and other tasks.
 Good press contacts are also helpful.
-Experience has shown that at least 8-10 volunteer helpers are needed, and KDE e.V. is not in a position to pay salaries for that.
+Experience has shown that at least 8-10 volunteer helpers are needed in the weeks leading up to the event and KDE e.V. is not in a position to pay salaries for that.
 In the past there were also always a couple of non-local community members that helped during the conference itself.
 KDE e.V. usually puts out a call for volunteers prior to the event.

 If needed, KDE e.V. can also provide the local organizer with a formal letter or references for presentation and negotiations with local authorities (like universities) and sponsors.